aljabid/aljabid/README.md

 I am an Information Security student with a clear and deliberate focus: to develop the technical depth, engineering discipline, and systems-level thinking required to operate as a competent cybersecurity professional at an international level.

-My approach to security is grounded in **first-principles understanding** — I prioritize knowing *why* systems fail over memorizing what tools to run.
+My approach to security is grounded in first-principles understanding I prioritize knowing why systems fail over memorizing what tools to run.
 I build from scratch, study real-world attack patterns, and work to understand the architecture behind both offensive techniques and defensive countermeasures.

 I believe effective security is not reactive — it is built into the design of systems from the ground up.